en_USEnglish

 Support and maintenance of existing versions

-As well as managing updates to your application, you'll also need to support and maintain existing versions.
-This involves responding to user requests, resolving reported problems and performing minor updates based on user needs.
-Continue to monitor your application's performance and error reports to ensure that it remains stable and reliable.
+In addition to managing updates to your app, you'll also need to support and maintain existing versions.
+This involves responding to user requests, resolving reported issues, and making minor updates based on user needs.
+Continue to monitor your app's performance and error reports to ensure it remains stable and reliable.

 Support for new iOS features

 Apple regularly releases new versions of iOS with important features and improvements.
-To ensure your app's compatibility with new iOS versions, you'll need to run regular tests, update your app accordingly and take advantage of new features.
-Keep abreast of Apple's changes and updates, and adapt your app accordingly to offer your users the best possible experience.
+To ensure your app's compatibility with new versions of iOS, you'll need to conduct regular testing, update your app accordingly, and take advantage of new features.
+Stay on top of Apple's changes and updates and adapt your app accordingly to provide your users with the best possible experience.

 Numerous references from prestigious customers, supermarkets, ready-to-wear, major retailers, festivals, photographers, production companies, etc.